Donor Research Profile Template for Smart Prospecting

 Donor Research Profile Template

 A donor research profile template contains details that allow you to create an outreach strategy for your donor prospect.
-Be sure to add these sections in your template – or better yet, use a wealth prospecting tool that manages all of this information for you.
+Be sure to add these sections in your template – or better yet, use a wealth prospecting tool like WealthEngine to manage all of this information for you.
+It will enable you to follow prospect research best practices.

 General Contact Details